 Vanilla Beans, Vanilla planifolia, are the dried unripe fruit pods of a climbing orchid vine.
-Although its sensual aroma helps soothe your soul, relax nerves, ease tension, lift your mood, and act as an aphrodisiac, vanilla is more than just a pretty scent.
-It is a great additive to skin care products.
+Although its sensual aroma helps soothe your soul, relax nerves, ease tension, lift your mood, and act as an aphrodisiac.
+But vanilla doesn't just smell amazing, it is also fabulous for your skin!

-The major constituent of vanilla beans, vanillin, is a powerful antioxidant that helps the skin repair cell damage.
+The major constituent of vanilla beans, vanillin, is a powerful antioxidant that helps the skin repair cell damage and help soothe and calm irritated areas on the skin.
 Its anti-inflammatory properties help ease muscle strain and tension.
 Vanilla bean-infused oils can be used for relaxing massages, calming baths, or as a deliciously moisturizing body oil.

 Vanilla is the second most expensive spice after saffron.
 Growing vanilla seed pods is labor-intensive.
 It takes up to three years after the vines are planted before the first flowers appear.
 Each flower opens only one day a year for a few hours before wilting and must be hand-pollinated by workers in order to produce the vanilla bean fruit.
 Each flower produces a single bean.
 The yellow unripe beans are picked, boiled, and then dried slowly in the Sun over a period of months.
 As the beans dry and shrivel the flavors concentrate.